kaynut/Leaflet.Hexagonal/README.md

 <br>

 ## Removing data
 Added data, qualified by 'group' or 'id', can removed as follows.
-Removing all points and adding them back may be a quite good option in some cases.
+(Removing all points and adding the needed ones back may be a quite good option in some cases.)
 ```js
       // remove point by id
       layer.removeItem("a001"); // can be point or marker